rushmila/Group3_ZZSC9020_electricity_demand_forecasting/README.md

 # Welcome to ZZSC9020 GitHub repository for GROUP-3

-This GitHub repository is the main point of access for students and lecturers of the ZZSC9020 capstone course.

-In this repository, you will find the data to start developing your project.
-Also, we will use the repository to share code, documentation, data, models and other resources between the group members and course lecturers.

-Complete the information below regarding your group.
+This GitHub repository stores the data files, source code, model results, model outputs and project report artifacts.

 ## Group and project information

 ### Group members and zIDs

+- Rushmila Islam (z5456038)
 - Karim Adham (z5468227)
 - Rishantha Rajakaruna (z5441528)
-- Rushmila Islam (z5456038)

 ### Brief project description

-Describe your project in one paragraph.
+This research project focuses on short-term forecasting.
+We primarily use half hourly temperature, historical half hourly actual demand, calendar information (holidays, weekends) and time of the day as critical data sources.
+We analyse the relationship between demand and the features above in detail.
+We use two models, **XGBoost** and **Prophet by Meta** to forecast half hourly daily demand.
+By using multiple metrics, we compare the performance of each model.
+We also compare the results of the two models against the short-term demand forecast published by the Australian Energy Market Operator.

 ## Repository structure

 The repository has the following folder structure:

-- agendas: agendas for each weekly meeting with lecturers (left 24h before the next meeting)
-- checklists: teamwork checklist or a link to an account in a project task management tool
-- data: datasets for analysis
+- data: Data used for analysis
-- gantt_chart: Gantt chart or a link to an account in a project task management tool
-- minutes: minutes for each meeting (left not more than 24h after the corresponding meeting)
+- gantt_chart: Contains the file which links to our overall project plan
+- models: The output of Prophet Model
-- report: RMarkdown or Jupyter notebook report in progress
+- report: RMarkdown and related artifacts used to generate the final project report
+- results: results of model predictions
-- src: source code
+- src: source code used to prepare, analyse and build the model